 - Loyalty Programs: Rapid Rewards, TrueBlue, Free Spirit

-Before I get into this guide, I want to share this YouTube link: How Budget Airlines Work.
+Before going further into this guide, you should check out this YouTube link: How Budget Airlines Work.
 If you’re at all wondering how these airlines can be profitable despite offering such low fares, Sam Denby provides a great explanation in his Wendover Productions video.

 Three Notable Features